Error Estimation for Adaptive Mesh Refinement in Droplet Simulations: Introduction

 The instability leading to the pinch-off point requires a finer mesh in the region of high curvature.
 As the interface evolves with the progression of numerical simulation, the mesh must be adaptively refined to control discretization errors, especially in the singularity regions.
 Therefore, a robust error estimation method is essential in designing an adaptive mesh refinement algorithm for our one-dimensional model.
 The field of \textit{a posteriori} error estimation has been under continuous and rigorous improvement since the 1980s~\cite{GratschBathe2005posteriori}.
 The preliminary work on error estimation was based on the finite element residuals and the flux jumps across the element boundaries~\cite{babuska1978posteriori, babuska1979analysis, babuska1987feedback, kelly1983posteriori}.
-Since this work, there are many thorough review articles and books written on the topic of error estimation in finite element analysis from which we wish to refer here \cite{ainsworth1997posteriori, becker2001optimal, bangerth2003adaptive}.
-A thorough review on the recent advancements in the field of error estimation is in \cite{Chamoin_Legoll_Error_Estimation_Review}.
-In the present work, we show that the mixed finite element formulation of our one-dimensional model naturally provides an effective error estimate for adaptive mesh refinement.
+Since then, many thorough review articles and books have been written on error estimation in finite element analysis; we refer the reader to~\cite{ainsworth1997posteriori, becker2001optimal, bangerth2003adaptive}.
+A thorough review of recent advancements in error estimation is given in~\cite{Chamoin_Legoll_Error_Estimation_Review}.
+In the present work, we show that the mixed finite element formulation of our one-dimensional model naturally provides an effective error estimator for adaptive mesh refinement.

 In the following sections, we describe the one-dimensional droplet pinch-off model and explain the need for an error estimator.
 Then, we explore the flux-based error estimation approach and show that the mixed form naturally provides a smooth flux to compute error bounds.
-Finally, we illustrate the usefulness of our error estimate using adaptive mesh refinement.
+Finally, we illustrate the effectiveness of our error estimator using adaptive mesh refinement.